- What is Hibachi?

 - Light up the charcoal.

 There are a few methods you can use to light your charcoal, as listed below.
+My favorite method is to put a Chimney starter on top of a Butane gas stove to get it going.
+See the coal lighting section below.

 What do I need before I do Hibachi at home?